Magnetization and phase transition induced by circularly polarized laser in quantum magnets

+We consider an application of circularly polarized laser to quantum spin systems, as shown in Fig.~\ref{fig:Setup}(a).
+In this paper, we focus on one-dimensional Heisenberg antiferromagnets with a Hamiltonian,

-where the term proportional to $D$ is a magnetic anisotropy of a single-ion type.
-The model is simple, and also realistic for describing, e.g., organic compounds such as ${\rm Ni(C_2H_8N_2)_2NO_2ClO_4}$ (NENP) and ${\rm Ni(C_5D_{14}N_2)_2N_3(PF_6)}$ (NDMAP). $D/J$ in NENP and NDMAP is estimated from experiments to be about $0.18$~\cite{Regnault94} and 0.25~\cite{Zheludev01}, respectively.
-Here we set $D/J=0.25$.
+where the term proportional to the coefficient $D$ is the magnetic anisotropy of a single-ion type.
+The model is simple, and also known to be realistic for describing, e.g., organic compounds such as ${\rm Ni(C_2H_8N_2)_2NO_2ClO_4}$ (NENP) and ${\rm Ni(C_5D_{14}N_2)_2N_3(PF_6)}$ (NDMAP). $D/J$ in NENP and NDMAP is estimated from experiments to be about $0.18$~\cite{Regnault94} and 0.25~\cite{Zheludev01}, respectively.
+Here, we set $D/J=0.25$.

-We consider a sudden switch on of the laser at $t=0$ starting from the GS of (\ref{eq:Hamiltonian}) which is in the Haldane phase~\cite{Chen03}.
-The state evolves according to the Hamiltonian,
+We consider a sudden switch-on of the laser at $t=0$ starting from the GS of (\ref{eq:Hamiltonian}), which is in the Haldane phase~\cite{Chen03}.
+The state evolves according to the Hamiltonian